If you’ve whipped up a big batch of hummus, you might be wondering if you can store and reheat it to use in the next few days.

 Can you freeze hummus?

-You can freeze hummus either in airtight containers or in freezer bags.
+You can freeze hummus for up to 3 months in a airtight contianer or freezer bag.
 If you’re using a container, leave some room at the top before sealing, and add a splash of olive oil for extra moisture.
 If you’re using a freezer bag, remove as much air as possible before closing the bag securely.

-The best way to thaw hummus is to remove it from the freezer well before you plan to reheat it and then let it defrost naturally in the fridge or on the counter.
+The best way to thaw hummus is to remove it from the freezer a few hours before to plan to eat it and let it defrost naturally in the fridge or on the counter.

 I don’t recommend reheating hummus straight from frozen as this will compromise its creamy consistency.